 The Future of Design in Art

 Artistic composition has been an afterthought for most.
 “Line it up on a third and that’s good enough…we can fix the rest in post.”
 If we don’t change now we are going to leave a huge body of art for the future to look back on and wonder what went wrong.
 All self-expression and no structure.
 All Yin and no Yang.
-Or maybe I’m just bias to learning from the masters and how wonderfully crafted their compositions are and how they new exactly where to place every element in their image.
+Or maybe I’m just bias to learning from the masters and how wonderfully crafted their compositions are; how they knew exactly where to place every element in their image.
 They communicated their message with precision and to this day people line up to see their work.
 It’s not just a fluke, they created something that is artistically powerful.

 If you haven’t heard of Harold Speed, I would recommend reading his books on art.
 They are full of wisdom and insight.
 After reading a bit of his book, “Oil Painting Techniques”, I was inspired to write this…

 ~ It’s great and admirable to study the technical aspects of your art, but do not suppress the imagination by drowning in technicalities.
 Use them both to your advantage.
 Learning techniques shouldn’t replace the artistic impulse that develops from within, it should only help guide you to a higher level of artistic sophistication. ~

 What I mean by that is learn the technical aspects of composition found in the canon of design, and add them to your arsenal.
 The “artistic impulse” is the passion and drive inside of you to create something that is remarkable.
 It’s what makes you sacrifice many things in order to accomplish your art filled dreams.
 The point is to practice design techniques so much that they become second nature.
 When the technical tasks can be performed subconsciously, the art can flourish without boundaries.